 BOT 201L Plant Evolutionary Diversity Lab (1) (1 3-hr Lab) Lab exercises in the morphology and systematics of land plants, fungi, and algae.
 Co-requisite: 201.
 DY

 BOT 202L Plant Ecology Lab (1) Laboratory to introduce students to observational and experimental techniques to study plant ecology and diversity in terrestrial, freshwater, and marine ecosystems.
 A-F only.
-Pre: 201/201L, or consent.
 Co-requisite: 202.
 (Once a year) DY

-BOT 300 Junior Seminar (1) Introduction to and discussion of ethical issues associated with biodiversity, ecology, and conservation biology as well as policy and legal approaches.
+BOT 300 Conservation Ethics (1) Introduction to and discussion of ethical issues associated with biodiversity, ecology, and conservation biology.
 Repeatable one time.
 A-F only.
-Pre: 203 and 301/301L (or concurrent), or consent.
+Pre: any DB course or consent.
 (Once a year)

 BOT 301 Plant Conservation Biology (3) Introduction to the concepts and principles of plant conservation biology and to plant conservation-in-practice in Hawai'i and elsewhere.
 A-F only.
 Pre: 202/202L, or consent.
 Co-requisite: 301L.
 (Once a year) DB

 BOT 301L Plant Conservation Biology Lab (1) Introduction to approaches, methods, and analyses used in the study and practice of plant conservation, with an emphasis on experimental design and problem-solving.
 Includes both laboratory and field components.
 A-F only.
 Pre: 202/202L, or consent.
 Co-requisite: 301.
 (Once a year) DY